Make your Android application work on iOS – tutorial

 Create a shared module for cross-platform code

-The cross-platform code that is used for both iOS and Android will be stored in a shared module.
-The Kotlin Multiplatform plugin for Android Studio provides a wizard for creating such modules.
+The cross-platform code used for both iOS and Android will be stored in a shared module.
+Starting with the Meerkat version, Android Studio provides a wizard for creating such shared modules.

 Create a shared module and connect it to both the existing Android application and your future iOS application:

 In the list of templates, select Kotlin Multiplatform Shared Module.
-Enter the module name
+Leave the library name

 shared